dat320-2014/lab1/ANSWERS.md

 ##Some instructions

-Please preserve the structure of this file, as it will be used for partially automatic analysis. **Only insert your answers; do not delete anything.**
+Please preserve the structure of this file, as it will subjected to *partial* automatic analysis. **Only insert your answers; do not delete anything.**

 Please use [markdown](https://help.github.com/articles/markdown-basics) formating to typeset code and Unix commands with the backtick character, for example, `ls -la`, or if you want to write code blocks, each line should be indented with four spaces, as done in the code below: